grafana/loki/docs/sources/clients/promtail/configuration.md

         target_label: 'container'
 ```

-## limit_config
+## limits_config

-The optional `limit_config` block configures global limits for this instance of Promtail.
+The optional `limits_config` block configures global limits for this instance of Promtail.

 ```yaml
 # When true, enforces rate limiting on this instance of Promtail.